Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario1.md

 ![InitialData](../assets/scenarios/scenario_1/initialData_scenario1.png)

-> If you click on tab _Appli & Dataset_ you can confirm that the **XP1** has been automatically disabled, but the **NB1** is still enable.
-As explained in the paper, this is due to the fact that **XP1** configuration is not compatible with the current one, but the notebook **NB1** however is still compatible due to the fact that the algorithm is able to deal with partially labelled data.
+> If you click on tab _Appli & Dataset_ you can confirm that the **XP1** has been automatically disabled.
+The given specification is sufficient to exclude Experiment XP1, which dealt with motor vibration but was performed on unlabelled data.
+However, this finding does not contradict the
+> associated notebook, which employs an algorithm capable of
+> handling partially labeled data.

 ![past application](../assets/scenarios/scenario_1/past_appli_scenario1.png)